-Our case study on a complex AMR code with a non-homogeneous task pattern showcases flavours of this hardware-software divergence.
+Our case study on a complex AMR code with a nonhomogeneous task pattern showcases flavours of this hardware-software divergence.
 It suggests that memory latency becomes a major showstopper.
-Unfortunately, (i) frequency modifications are ill-suited to tackle the latency problem-they help to improve the energy efficiency though-(ii) task/thread oversubscription is ill-suited to cure it either if data swapped out is not reliably backed up in the next-level cache, and (iii) additional memory layers amplify latency penalties.
+Unfortunately, (i) frequency modifications are ill-suited to tackle the latency problem - they help to improve the energy efficiency though; (ii) task/ thread oversubscription is ill-suited to hide latency if data swapped out are not reliably backed up in the next-level cache; and (iii) additional memory layers amplify latency penalties.
 We however uncover that a heterogeneous task graph where tasks of different computational character are intermixed reduces the memory pressure and latency penalty.
-As a consequence, our code performs, from a memory point of view, better with dynamic AMR than with regular grids once the task character difference (computevs. memory-heavy) is reasonably high and dynamic AMR starts to mix those different tasks.
-This counter-intuitive result is, to the best of our knowledge, novel, and our report also seems to be the first in a line that studies the impact of the Intel Optane technology on a non-trivial solver for partial differential equations (PDEs) from both a performance and an (memory) energy consumption view.
+As a consequence, our code performs, by means of memory characteristics, better with dynamic AMR than with regular grids once the task character difference (compute- vs. memory-heavy) is reasonably high and dynamic AMR starts to mix those different tasks.
+This counterintuitive result is, to the best of our knowledge, novel, and our report also seems to be the first in a line that studies the impact of the Intel Optane technology on a non-trivial solver for partial differential equations (PDEs) from both a performance and an energy consumption view.

-The case study is structured as follows: We give an overview over our benchmark code base ExaHyPE, before we phrase our research hypotheses.
-They circumscribe common expectations and will, in large parts, be falsified by our results.
-Our text next describes the two test machines.
-In the subsequent section, we benchmark the code's runtime characteristics, before we try to find evidence for our hypotheses.
-The findings are summarized in our conclusion and guide future work.
+The case study is structured as follows.
+We give an overview over our benchmark code base ExaHyPE, before we phrase our research hypotheses: Chip frequency allows us to balance between speed and energy efficiency, oversubscription with tasks helps us to moderate latency penalties and increased memory latency harms notably applications with an inhomogeneous compute task pattern which destroys streaming character.
+They circumscribe common expectations.
+Besides hypothesis 1, our results falsify these assumptions.
+The text next describes the two test machines.
+In the subsequent section, we benchmark the code's runtime characteristics, before we try to find